Once More, with Feeling by Sophie McCreesh

 Once More, With Feeling follows Jane, an artist navigating her closest relationships while fixating on her own perceived failures and self-imposed isolation.
 When Jane receives a student grant to attend a workshop in London, England, she sees the opportunity to leave her tedious life behind and start anew, bringing along her new friend Kitty, who Jane will not admit she has little in common with other than a shared appreciation for boxed wine and various other drugs.

 In London, Jane struggles to improve both her craft and her mindset while Kitty thrives, and a once exciting trip abroad transforms the already uneven dynamic of their friendship, leaving Jane feeling more withdrawn than ever.
 As her increasingly destructive behaviour gets in the way of her artistic ambitions, her most important relationships—those with Kitty, her absent lover Richard and a discredited therapist named Anna—begin to deteriorate as Jane starts to examine her growing dependence on substances.

 This book took a bit of getting into, but once I was a few chapters in, I was totally hooked.
 I love deadpan and dry-wit humour, and Once More, With Feeling delivered that.
 Despite not much actually happening throughout the book, I felt a compulsion to read on, and I just couldn't put it down once I got into it.

-The prose is vividly descriptive, conversational, and down to earth.
-The bluntness of the writing reminded me a little of Ottessa Moshfegh and Naoise Dolan.
+The writing reminded me a little of Ottessa Moshfegh and Naoise Dolan.
 I loved Moshfegh’s My Year of Rest and Relaxation and Dolan's Exciting Times, and this book has some similarities to those.